Drain the swamp? Supporters say fired prosecutor Bharara was doing it

 Preet Bharara, whose term as U.S. Attorney for the Southern District of New York was marked by the successful corruption prosecutions of over a dozen state lawmakers, said he was fired Saturday after refusing to step down as ordered by the Trump administration.

 "I did not resign.
 Moments ago I was fired," Bharara, appointed by President Barack Obama in 2009, said on Twitter Saturday.
-In November Bharara said after meeting with Trump that he was asked him to stay on and agreed.
+In November Bharara said after meeting with Trump that he was asked to stay on and agreed to do so.

 The order for all remaining U.S. attorneys to resign was not unprecedented — all state's attorneys are political appointees who serve at the pleasure of the president.
 In 1993, Attorney General Janet Reno demanded the resignations of all 93 U.S. attorneys in the early days of the Clinton administration.